Stephen Denmark

-Stephen Denmark (born April 20, 1996) is an American professional football cornerback.
+Stephen Denmark (born April 20, 1996) is an American former professional football cornerback.
 He played college football at Valdosta State.
 He was selected by the Chicago Bears in the seventh round of the 2019 NFL draft.
-Denmark has also been a member of the Cleveland Browns, Pittsburgh Steelers, Green Bay Packers, Saskatchewan Roughriders, and San Antonio Brahmas.
+Denmark was also a member of the Cleveland Browns, Pittsburgh Steelers, Green Bay Packers, Saskatchewan Roughriders, San Antonio Brahmas, and Houston Roughnecks.

 Early life

 At James S. Rickards High School, Denmark ran track and played for the football team.
 In 2013, Rickards reached the Class 5A state playoffs with a 9–2 record; Denmark had 49 receptions for 851 yards and 12 touchdowns, along with two kickoff return touchdowns.

 College career

 Denmark attended Valdosta State, where he played wide receiver for three years.
 In 2018, Denmark converted to cornerback, where he recorded 55 tackles and three interceptions as Valdosta State won the NCAA Division II Football Championship.

 Professional career

 Chicago Bears

 Denmark was drafted by the Chicago Bears in the seventh round (238th overall) of the 2019 NFL draft.
 Before the draft, Denmark worked out with Bears secondary coach Deshea Townsend and assistant director of player personnel Champ Kelly.
 He signed his four-year rookie contract on May 13.
 On August 31, 2019, the Bears released Denmark as part of final roster cuts and was signed to the practice squad the next day.
 On December 30, 2019, Denmark was signed to a reserve/future contract.
 After being waived on September 5, 2020, Denmark was added to the practice squad a day later.
 He was released on October 5.